 One of the best pantry moth repellents is diatomaceous earth.
 This natural substance is made from the fossilized remains of tiny aquatic creatures called diatoms.

 When pantry moths come into contact with diatomaceous earth, it cuts through their exoskeletons and dries them out, killing them.

 Another pantry moth repellent is cedar oil.
 This natural oil has a strong scent that pantry moths find offensive.
 Simply add a few drops of cedar oil to a cotton ball or piece of cloth and place it in your pantry.
 You can also add cedar oil to a diffuser to help keep pantry moths at bay.

 Pantry moths are definitely not a pleasant sight.
 They dwell in our pantries, contaminate our food, and can sometimes trigger allergies.

-CLICK HERE to browse our complete line of non-toxic pest control products!
+CLICK HERE to browse our complete line of non-toxic pantry moth products!